mmilano/sketch-data-faker/README.md

 #### Automatic Mode Content Length

-For some of the plural 'lorem' data types, you can include a parameter to indicate the count, or amount, of fake data.
+For the plural 'lorem' data types, you can include a parameter to indicate the count, or amount, of fake data.

-Add a length parameter at the end of the layer name in the format of a number surrounded by the pound sign "#".
+Manually add a length parameter at the end of the layer name in the format of a number surrounded by the pound sign `#`.

-Example:
-* "lorem.paragraphs #13#" will return 13 paragraphs.
-* "lorem.words #9#" will return 9 words.

 Content formats that can have a length:
 - lorem.words
 - lorem.sentences
 - lorem.paragraphs

+Examples:
+* `lorem.paragraphs #13#` will return 13 paragraphs.
+* `lorem.words #9#` will return 9 words.

+This will work for duplicated layers also.
+So:
+* `lorem.paragraphs #13# copy 2` will return 13 paragraphs.

+##### Content Length Parameter Format
+1. the count parameter must come after the regular faker layer name.
+1. one space before the parameter.
+1. The `count` number (integer) must be surrounded by `#`, without spaces: `#9#`
+1. Additional layer name text after the count parameter is allowed and ignored (e.g. "copy", "version1", etc.)

 ### Layer Renaming Helper